DorsaRoh/lungml/README.md

 # LungML

-Using Machine Learning to Diagnose Lung Cancer
+Using Machine Learning to Diagnose Lung Cancer using Pulmonary X-Ray Images

 ## Awards